tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.8" %}

 On our way out, we discovered a random Studio Ghibli store (as if we needed an excuse to get more Ghibli-themed souvenirs).
 The store itself was super cool -- it had a cat bus in the window with its eyes lit up and a giant Totoro inside.
 It was full of all sorts of Ghibli merch, and we put our souvenirs budget to good use.
 Soph got a Kiki's Delivery Service headband and we also got a Spirited Away surprise capsule toy (a very restrained haul).
 We even spotted a Sizzler on the way out across the river!
-So you're telling me that Toowoomba's Sizzler had to shut down, but the one in Tokyo is alive and well?
+So you're telling me that Toowoomba's Sizzler had to shut down, but the one in Tōkyō is alive and well?
 What a bizarre world we live in.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.9" %}